 - Protected activity: “Opposition to a practice believed to be unlawful discrimination.”
 Opposition occurs when employees have informed you (the employer) that they believe you are engaging in prohibited discrimination.
 The EEOC states, “Opposition is protected from retaliation as long as it is based on a reasonable, good-faith belief that the complained of practice violates anti-discrimination law; and the manner of the opposition is reasonable.”

-For more information, visit the “Facts About Retaliation” page on the EEOC website.
+For more information on how to avoid discrimination in the workplace, visit the “Facts About Retaliation” page on the EEOC website.

 Although a business may view an alleged adverse action against a covered individual as purely coincidental, the law doesn’t recognize coincidence, and is likely to interpret it differently.
 Unless very clear and specific evidence proves otherwise, the two events will be considered related.